 You might also like: Devouring the Food of Istanbul’s Asian Side

-We were greeted by the family’s wife and mother and offered hot black Turkish tea, which is customary in many cultures in this part of the world.
+We were greeted by the family’s wife and offered hot black Turkish tea, which is customary in many cultures in this part of the world.
 We sat on cushions on the floor and Burek made conversation with her, and translated some.
 She didn’t speak any English, but her kids (pre-teen and teenagers) spoke a little and we got to talk to them a little bit.
 The room we ate dinner in is also the room they sleep in—they just move mattresses in on the floor at night.

 After a while she laid out the dishes for dinner, and it smelled amazing!
 We started with a red lentil soup called corba.
 Let me tell you, corba changed my outlook on lentils.
 Previously, anything I’d had with lentils had just been…bad.
 But red lentils are different, they’re softer than the green or brown ones, and the spices in this soup are amazing!
 I actually found a good recipe for corba when I got back, and made it a ton during the winter since it’s really hearty (also contradicting my belief that soup is not a real meal, it’s a prelude to a meal…).

 You might also like: What To Buy In Istanbul

 The main part of the meal was chicken and potatoes in a yummy sauce, and this pilaf/pilav thing called nohutlu, plus bread to dip and yogurt as an accompanying sauce.
 They have yogurt with everything.
 Dessert was watermelon (not my fave…) and then we finished with more black tea.

 It was a really lovely evening, and also just very interesting.
 While we ate, Burek told us about how the family had moved to Istanbul from the eastern part of the country more than a decade ago, and also a lot about Turkey as a country.